CASP-Systems-BU/CAPSys/scripts/README.md

 cd /home/ubuntu/data/flink-placement-16/scripts/plot61
 python3 plot61.py
 ```
 There will be 6 figures corresponding to 6 queries generated under the current folder.
 Please remotely copy the generated figures to local machine for visualization.
 The generated figures should be similar to Figure 7.
+Note that E1 has randomness towards the placement plans generated, and we reduce the number of experiments repeated for shorter evaluation time.
+Therefore, there could be different shapes of the figures but `CAPSys` should generally outperform Flink `default` and `evenly`.

 ## Experiment (E2):